 US Unemployment and Inflation

-There are occasions when you can see a trade off between unemployment and inflation.
-For example, between 1979 and 1983, we see inflation (CPI) fall from 15% to 2.5%.
+There are occasions when you can see a trade-off between unemployment and inflation.
+For example, between 1979 and 1983, inflation (CPI) fell from 15% to 2.5%.
 During this period, we see a rise in unemployment from 5% to 11%.
 In 2008, the recession caused a sharp rise in unemployment and inflation became negative.

 - An increase in aggregate demand (AD to AD2) causes higher real GDP (Y1 to Y2).
 Therefore firms employ more workers and unemployment falls.

 - However, as the economy gets closer to full capacity, we see an increase in inflationary pressures.
-With lower unemployment, workers are able to demand higher money wages, which causes wage inflation.
+With lower unemployment, workers can demand higher money wages, which causes wage inflation.
 Also, firms can put up prices due to rising demand.